 Though some may have suspected that her millenial transition from sweetheart to skull-cracker in Charlie's Angels may have signaled a shift towards more action oriented roles, Barrymore once again charmed audiences with another emotional comedy, Riding in Cars With Boys in 2001.

 In the later 2000s into the 2010s, Barrymore stayed busy both acting and producing popular television shows and movies, such as "He's Just Not That Into You," "Santa Clarita Diet," "Rattled," "Tough Love" and a remake of "Charlie's Angels."
+She currently hosts her syndicated talk show "The Drew Barrymore Show."

 All American Speakers Bureau is a full-service talent booking agency providing information on booking Drew Barrymore for speaking engagements, personal appearances and corporate events.
 Contact an All American Speakers Bureau booking agent for more information on Drew Barrymore speaking fees, availability, speech topics and cost to hire for your next live or virtual event.